 Many AKU graduates have gone on to study, work and teach at the finest healthcare institutions in the world.
 Many have also remained in or returned to Pakistan, to which they bring, in the words of one distinguished alumni, “ambitions to set new standards for clinical practice, education and research, and to influence academic medicine, health policy and public health”.

 In 2004, AKU began postgraduate medical education in East Africa.
 We currently offer nine residency programmes, in fields such as paediatrics, obstetrics and gynaecology, family medicine and surgery.
-The University also offers fellowship training in cardiology and other fields, and plans to launch an undergraduate medical degree programme (Bachelor of Medicine, Bachelor of Surgery) in East Africa as well.
+The University also offers fellowship training in 15 fields, and an undergraduate medical degree programme (Bachelor of Medicine, Bachelor of Surgery).

 In total, 7,600 women and men have graduated from AKU’s medical programmes.